 All content is optimized according to the recommendations of SEO writing tools like Frase and Surfer.
 In addition, you can get stock photos, have keyword research done (if you prefer), and have the post uploaded to your WordPress site.

 You can even schedule a free discovery call with the team to make sure they know what you need and that you understand what you're receiving.

 Facebook isn’t good for much these days but there is still plenty of value in the groups.
 And some of the content writing and freelance writer groups can be goldmines for finding great people to work with.

-You will have to do your own vetting to find high quality candidates with Facebook groups but there’s no fee to post and the groups are accessible to people all over the world at no cost.
+You will have to do your own vetting to find high-quality candidates with Facebook groups but there’s no fee to post and the groups are accessible to people all over the world at no cost.
 I’ve heard from many entrepreneurs that groups like these are some of the best places to find talented people with experience in content marketing.

 Based in Egypt, so the prices are reasonable, and with a high standard of writing.
 You can expect quality content most of the time.
 Most of the writers are non-native English speakers, but to be frank, they write better than most of the “native English writer” content writing service companies I’ve used over the years.

 Surprisingly, you can find decent content creators on Fiverr and Upwork.
 But it takes some time.
 You might want to set aside a budget and a day or two to try out different writers.
 Don’t trust the reviews, trust the person and make sure to set out a list of guidelines and instructions.
-Test candidates right front he start by asking them to reply in a certain way or to provide examples.
-If they can’t follow simple instructions or their application contains grammar errors, move on.
+Test candidates by asking them to include simple sentences or answers in their application or to provide examples.
+If they can’t follow simple instructions or their application contains grammatical errors, move on.

 The advantage these two platforms have over the others is that you can find subject matter experts and deal directly with them.
 On content writing platforms, you’re essentially given a writer who may or may not know about the topic.